top of page

 Maintaining excellent attendance, timekeeping, and respect for other people and the working environment will be expected.

-As well as demonstrations, talks and outings, tutors would be on hand to help and provide support for long periods most days.
+As well as demonstrations, talks and outings, tutors would be on hand to help and provide support most days.

-Students will be encouraged to find out what they really love.
+Students will be encouraged to explore what inspires them in their enviourment.
 If it be a piece of architecture, a pebble found on the beach or a rusty drain cover, it will help them to establish their own ideas and pathways to follow.
 They will also be encouraged to take risks and rise to creative challenges to really explore different working methods and the materials.

 They will be expected to manage their own space, recycle clay, mix up glazes and pack and fire the kilns.
 Keeping a sketchbook to work through ideas, recording results and take notes will be essential.
 Familiarizing themselves with the history of studio ceramics, visiting galleries and following favored artists on social media will be important.